Skip to main content

 To call Jazzer directly you need to pass it the project classpath, the path to the jazzer.jar and jazzer-junit.jar along with the Jazzer main class com.code_intelligence.jazzer.Jazzer and target class that contains the Fuzz Test.

 Optionally you can add other Jazzer arguments with double dash command-line flags.
-Because Jazzer is based on libFuzzer, all available libFuzzer arguments can be added with single dash command-line flags.
+Because Jazzer is based on libFuzzer, you can add all available libFuzzer arguments with single dash command-line flags.
 Please refer to libFuzzer for documentation.

 The following JVM settings are recommended for running Jazzer: